luposlip/json-schema/README.md

 A future release might allow for a configuration map, setting property attributes such as minimum and maximum values for numbers, length constraints for strings etc.

-## deps.edn

-If you use `tools.deps` (as opposed to Leiningen), you'll have to copy all dependencies from the Java library manually into `deps.edn`.
-This is due to [a bug in `tools.deps`](https://dev.clojure.org/jira/browse/TDEPS-46).
-Refer to [issue #1](https://github.com/luposlip/json-schema/issues/1) for more information.

 ## Thanks

 To the maintainers of: https://github.com/everit-org/json-schema, on which _validation_ in this Clojure Library is based.